 6. Students with visual impairments who have some visual ability may find a tablet useful because images can be easily enlarged.

 7. Individuals have expressed that a 3D pen is helpful for making tactile diagrams or graphs, or labeling models and equipment, such as beakers or graduated cylinders, in Braille.
 Our lab has found, though, that the material does not adhere well to some surfaces.
 We have found that a glue gun works well.

 8. Projecting microscopic images onto a large screen enables students with some visual ability to view them independently instead of relying on verbal explanations.

 9. If you’re showing videos in lab, make sure they have closed captions or subtitles for those students with hearing disabilities.
 For students with visual impairments, add an audio description if the visual content warrants it.

 10. Use the Accessibility checker in PowerPoint to verify that all slides are accessible.
-Text on PowerPoint slides should be no less than 24 point using a Sans Serif font.
-Don’t emphasize words or phrases only with color; use bold as well for those with visual impairments.
-Color has no meaning for students with blindness.
+Text on PowerPoint slides should be no less than 18 point using a Sans Serif font.
+Some people prefer 24 point fonts.
+Don’t emphasize words or phrases only with color; use bold as well for those with total blindness.
+Color has no meaning for students with total blindness.
 Make sure to add alternative text to all figures, graphs, tables, illustrations, etc. See my blog post regarding alternative text.
 And check the reading order of each slide.

 11. If your labs are capped at a specific enrollment number, make sure to limit registration to allow for a necessary aide, signer, etc.